thousandbrainsproject/tbp.monty/rfcs/0000_off_object_observations.md

 <img src="0000_off_object_observations/off_object_observation.png" alt="Off-object observation" />

-_Figure 1_: Illustration of an off-object observation sensed by the Sensor Module.
-In this RFC, we will utilize this to penalize the evidence of hypotheses that incorrectly think they are still within the object's reference frame.
+_Figure 1_: Illustration of an off-object observation sensed by the Sensor Module (right).
+In this RFC, we will utilize this to penalize the evidence of hypotheses that incorrectly think they are still within the object's reference frame (left).

 ## Motivation